VCityTeam/UD-Reproducibility/Computations/3DTiles/GratteCielTemporal2009-2018/Readme.md

 ### Stage 1: Strip Building Attributes
 1. Place your CityGML datasets in a folder; for this example the folder refered to as `[host folder]`
-2. Launch a CityGML2Stripper-Docker shell console
+2. Launch a CityGML2Stripper container with bash as the entrypoint
 ```bash
 docker run --name cgmls1 -it --entrypoint /bin/bash -v [host folder]:/io vcity/citygml2stripper
 ```
-3. From the container's shell console, split the datasets output from stage 1:
+3. From within the container's bash session, split the datasets output from stage 1:
 ```bash
 python /src/CityGML2Stripper.py --input /io/[input filename] --output /io/[output filename] --remove-building-parts
 ```
 4. Repeat step 3 for each input file

 ### Stage 2: Split Buildings
-1. Launch a 3DUse-Docker shell console
+1. Launch a 3DUse container with bash as the entrypoint
 ```bash
 docker run --name 3duse1 -it --entrypoint /bin/bash -v [host folder]:/io vcity/3duse
 ```
-2. From the container's shell console, split the dataset buildings:
+2. From within the container's bash session, split the dataset buildings:
 ```bash
 cd /root/3DUSE/Build/src/utils/cmdline/
 splitCityGMLBuildings --input-file /io/[input filename] --output-file /io/[output filename]